jorendorff/git-ignorance/ignorance.md

 You can `git checkout` with a dirty working tree.
 Your changes are re-applied.
 Don't know about conflicts yet.

+Hmm.
+In other cases `git checkout` across branches fails with something like:

+    error: Your local changes to the following files would be overwritten by checkout: hello.txt
+    Please, commit your changes or stash them before you can switch branches.
+    Aborting

+This happened for me when hello.txt had been renamed in the other branch.
+Maybe it's the fact that the file doesn't exist over there that triggers this error.

 ???

 > Can you git-checkout or git-pull with a dirty index?
 What happens to